-- At the Institutional Level: establish linkages between MSCA and current funding schemes and initiatives involving individual and collective applications (at national and European level); Create a Mirror Group of the Scientific Council composed by 10 people and coordinated by the NCP; Attract the diaspora and leverage ongoing protocols with the respective Associations; - At the level of R&D Units: to foment the professionalisation of the research support structures and awareness, considering their active role in the process of submission of proposals;

-National cohesion and increased participation and success in less research intensive regions will be addressed through the potential use of structural funds (COFUND Actions).
+- At the Institutional Level: establish linkages between MSCA and current funding schemes and initiatives involving individual and collective applications (at national and European level); Create a Mirror Group of the Scientific Council composed by 10 people and coordinated by the NCP; Attract the diaspora and leverage ongoing protocols with the respective Associations; - At the level of R&D Units: to promote further professionalization of the research support structures and awareness, considering their active role in the process of submission of proposals; - National cohesion and increased participation and success in less research-intensive regions will be addressed through the potential use of structural funds.

-1.3 European Research Infrastructures
+1.3 Research Infrastructures

-PT participation in European projects for Research Infrastructures (RIs) brings multiple benefits to PT scientific community, which are aimed to be amplified.
+PT participation in European projects from the Research Infrastructures (RIs) programme brings multiple benefits to PT scientific community, which shall be expanded.
 These benefits are:

-- Promotion of the internationalization of scientific communities and expansion of collaborations: - o Being able to start or strengthen collaborations with European RIs in their scientific or thematic field. - o Encouraging collaborations with European Research Infrastructures and networks in complementary fields. - o Enhancing connections from European RIs in which Portugal participates with RIs from Third Countries - o Increasing the opportunities for participation in other European calls, namely the ones included in pillar 2. - The increase of the competitiveness and capacitation of the national RIs, including the creation of highly qualified jobs. - Promotion of a more skilled, more capacitated PT scientific community by enabling access to top-level European RIs, respective training activities and capacity building.
-Having opportunities to learn new methodologies and have access to top/state-of-the-art technological processes which can surely upgrade their research, increase their success in obtaining new projects and scholarships, ultimately growing their capacity to attract funds. - Advertisement of the national RIs and their services, increasing their visibility in the European RI landscape. - Incentivize the adoption of the highest standards and best practices in the national RIs due to the sharing of experiences with other national nodes of the same European RIs. - Being in line with top research in their specific scientific subjects, avoiding replications, and being able to identify the best research opportunities within the field; thus, also encouraging the pursue of new promising lines of research.
+- Promotion of the internationalization of scientific communities and expansion of collaborations: - Being able to start or strengthen collaborations with European RIs in their scientific or thematic field; - Encouraging collaborations with European RIs and networks in complementary fields; - Enhancing connections from European RIs in which Portugal participates with RIs from Third Countries; - Increasing the opportunities for participation of national RIs in other European calls, namely the ones included in pillar 2. - The increase of the competitiveness and capacitation of the national RIs, including the creation of highly qualified jobs. - Promotion of a more skilled, more capacitated PT scientific community by enabling access to top-level European RIs, respective training activities and capacity building.
+Having opportunities to learn new methodologies and have access to top/state-of-the-art technological processes which can contribute to their research, increase their success in obtaining new projects and scholarships, ultimately growing their capacity to attract funds. - Increased visibility of the national RIs and their services, raising their prominence in the European RI landscape and in the scientific communities in Europe in general. - Incentivize the adoption of the highest standards and best practices in the national RIs due to the sharing of experiences with other RIs. - Being in line with top research in their specific scientific subjects, avoiding replications, and being able to identify the best research opportunities within the field; thus, also encouraging the pursuit of new promising lines of research.